-This study was designed to quantify potential impacts solar energy development may have on species at risk in desert landscapes.
-We used small mammal and reptile communities to estimate the impact of three solar developments located on military lands.
-Our results suggest that the wildlife communities within the solar facility developments were displaced almost completely as hypothesized by Lovich and Ennen (2011) and Northrup and Wittemyer (2013).
+This study was designed to determine the impacts solar development has on species at risk in the Sonoran and Mohave deserts on DoD lands.
+We used small mammal and reptile communities to estimate the impact of three solar developments on at risk species.
+Our results suggest that the wildlife communities within the solar facility developments were displaced almost completely as hypothesized by previous researchers (Lovich and Ennen 2011; Northrup and Wittemyer 2013).
 Our findings indicate that communities of these two taxa disperse into the nearest available habitat around the facility.
 We detected increased diversity and abundance in these taxa at 300-400m from the solar array.
 These results suggest that the physical footprint regardless of intensity (Hard, Intermediate or Soft) displaces the wildlife community completely.
 Our findings also indicate that the displacement of the wildlife community results in a halo of increased diversity and abundance at 300-400m from the solar facility.
 These results can inform wildlife management decisions while maintaining military missions.
 Developing highly disturbed areas for solar development may cause the least impact to existing wildlife communities (Stoms et al. 2013) with minimal displacement of existing animals.
 For this reason we encourage installations to assess existing disturbed lands for solar development which will reduce displacement risk to both small mammal and reptile communities.